mpanko/denisasvach/content/projects/blueprint.md

 title: Blueprint
 order: 11
 image: /images/blueprint_thumbnail-image.jpg
-description: "Video installation combining dance film and a geometric metal sculpture, inspired by the old blueprint technology used for architectural floor plans. "
+description: "A video installation combining dance film and a geometric metal sculpture, inspired by the old blueprint technology used for architectural floor plans. "
 content: